Table of Contents[Hide][Show]

 Cassava Syrup 90+

-Jaggery is rich in a number of nutrients, such as magnesium (30%), along with phosphorus, iron and potassium.
+Jaggery is rich in a number of nutrients, such as magnesium (30%), along with phosphorus, iron, calcium, and potassium.
 In addition, it tests higher than most sugars in antioxidant levels likely due to the tremendous concentration of molasses.
 (3)

 Jaggery’s excellent magnesium content is probably why traditionally and even today, many people and doctors in India use and recommend it for a wide range of ailments.
 These uses include relief from muscle and leg cramps, insomnia, and even irregular heartbeat.